MeherNaaz19/RAG-Document-Chatbot/concepts.md

 `pdfplumber` is a Python library that handles all that complexity.
 It goes through each page, extracts the actual text content, and returns it as a clean string.
 It works well for text-based PDFs.
 If the PDF is scanned (just images of pages), it can't extract text.

 ---

+## What is Chunking and why does it matter?

+Even after extracting text from a PDF, you can't just dump the whole thing into an LLM prompt.
+Two reasons:

+1. **Context window limits** — LLMs can only process a limited amount of text at once.
+A long document might exceed that limit.
+2. **Precision** — if you send 50 pages to answer a specific question, the LLM has to wade through irrelevant content.
+Smaller, targeted chunks lead to better answers.

+So we split the document into chunks of ~500 characters with 50 characters of overlap.
+The overlap is important without it, a sentence that gets cut across two chunks loses context at the boundary.

+---